hmukesh5/dino-ai/README.md

-# hemanth's chrome-dino ai
+# hemanth's chrome-dino AI

-I am creating an ai to beat the chrome://dino game.
+I am creating an AI to beat the chrome://dino game.
 This is still in progress - check back later!